XEWW-AM: Enter Gordon McLendon

 In 1961, radio maverick Gordon McLendon obtained enough financial control of the U.S. subsidiary to assert control over the station's programming.
 McLendon, working with the concessionaire, had the transmitter moved closer to the beach at its present Rosarito site, improving its conductivity in Los Angeles.
 He also installed one of the first all-news radio formats in the United States.
 On May 6, 1961, XEAK yielded to XETRA (always written XTRA in the United States press and only announced as such in Spanish during station IDs), known as "X-TRA News" and describing itself as "everywhere over Los Angeles".

 X-TRA News was a primarily "rip-and-read" operation in which two anchors traded off fifteen-minute shifts reading the Associated Press and United Press International news wires.
 Originally with a very stern hard news format, it slowly broadened its focus in its time on air and added more local news features from Los Angeles.

-As a border blaster competing with U.S. radio stations, the Southern California Broadcasters Association challenged the operation of X-TRA News as deceptive because it created association with Los Angeles though it was not a station licensed there.
+As a border blaster competing with U.S. radio stations, the Southern California Broadcasters Association challenged the operation of XETRA News as deceptive because it created association with Los Angeles though it was not a station licensed there.
 It threatened Federal Communications Commission action, to which McLendon responded by floating a potential antitrust lawsuit.
 Listeners, however, didn't care.
-McLendon boasted in 1965 that it had more listeners than KNX; by 1966, X-TRA boasted a staff of 50.
+McLendon boasted in 1965 that it had more listeners than KNX; by 1966, XETRA boasted a staff of 50.

-On March 11, 1968, KFWB (980 AM) switched to all-news, pushing X-TRA right out of the format.
-McLendon knew he could not compete with KFWB; soon after, X-TRA News closed, and the station changed to an automated beautiful music format, known as "X-TRA Music".
-After this, McLendon divested his interest to the concessionaire.
+On March 11, 1968, KFWB (980 AM) switched to all-news, pushing XETRA out of the format.
+McLendon knew he could not compete with KFWB; soon after, XETRA changed to an automated beautiful music format paired with McLendon's KOST in Los Angeles.
+By the mid '70s, McLendon had divested his interest to the concessionaire.

 XETRA in the 1970s and 1980s

 AM stereo was first demonstrated on XETRA in the 1960s using the Kahn independent sideband system.
 These early attempts actually required the listener to tune in with two radios, one off-tuned to the left of the frequency for the left channel and the second radio off-tuned to the right, as AM stereo radios capable of decoding the Kahn signal were never licensed or built at the time.
 Later tests were run via US and Canadian-based stations.
 AM 690 is no longer operating in AM stereo.

 In succeeding decades, XETRA switched formats numerous times.
 During most of the 1970s, XETRA continued as a beautiful music station, competing for San Diego listeners with KJQY on the FM dial.
-As the easy listening format began to decline in the late 70s, XETRA switched back to Top 40, once again billing itself as "the Mighty 690".
+As the easy listening format began to decline in the late 1970s, on September 19, 1980, XETRA switched back to Top 40, once again billing itself as "the Mighty 690".
 Later, the station switched to an oldies format, calling itself "69 XTRA Gold".